AnneQuinkenstein/game_night/README.md

 # Special Gotchas

 ## Design
 I started with the idea: a gameing site to have fun alone or with friends in an easy way during lockdown of Covid19.
-I choosed to do Hangman, which is commenly known and easy to learn even if you don't know the rules.
+I choosed to do Hangman, which is commenly known and easy to learn even if you don't know it yet.
 With games you can create an atmosephere of a specifiy world - i utilized movies for the athmosphere in hangman, retro arcade athetics for the home page and retro monitor athetics for the contact page.

 ### Wireframe